zuern/diasim/src/quak/README.txt

     in your corpus using the Stanford Parser.
 The Stanford Parser will use default settings to do the parsing.

 4.
-    Once you are ready to run a test, use quak.TestConfiguration.create to create an object to hold the parameters for the test you want to run.
+    Once you are ready to run a test, use quak.TestingConfiguration.create to create an object to hold the parameters for the test you want to run.
 Pass this in to quak.TestingTools.runSingleTest to run your test, or alternately you can create an array of TestConfigurations and run multiple tests in a batch.